 Within the submucosa, the duct travels a short distance obliquely forwards to open at the papilla, adjacent to the second maxillary molar tooth in the oral vestibule.
 The oblique submucosal course of the parotid duct acts as a valve, preventing reflux of contents when intraoral pressure increases 8.

-It is approximately 5 cm long, At four different points along its length, it has mean diameters ranging between 1.4 mm and 0.5 mm, with a maximum of 2.3 mm and a minimum of 0.1 mm, depending on the site 7.
+Traditionally the parotid duct is described as being approximately 5 cm long and 3mm wide 9.
+Studies have suggested varying diameters at different points along its length, ranging between 1.4 mm and 0.5 mm, with a maximum of 2.3 mm and a minimum of 0.1 mm, depending on the site 7.